 The Morristown airport, the third largest in NJ and relief field for Newark Liberty International airport (seventeen miles distant), is a busy corporate jet hub, and contributor of almost a quarter of a billion dollars in economic activity in the region every year.
 637 acres of the Township's Black Meadow were filled to establish the buildings, and taxiways, and north-south runway 5/23 (6,000 feet), and east-west runway 13/31(4,000 feet).

 MMU, the field's IATA (International Air Transport Association) and FAA Location Identifier, is a vast tract at the south western limit of the town, owned by the Town of Morristown, and sees more than a quarter of a million landings and takeoffs per year (recently the second busiest airport in New Jersey).
-The field serves rotary and fixed wing aircraft, and is the frequent destination of corporate flights serving the pharmaceutical, telecommunications, and financial industries, and with the recently completed New York Football Jets' training facility just a few hundred yards away in the Borough of Florham Park, professional sports.
+The field serves rotary and fixed wing aircraft, and is the frequent destination of corporate flights serving the pharmaceutical, telecommunications, and financial industries, and with the New York Football Jets' training facility just a few hundred yards away in the Borough of Florham Park, professional sports.
+Lately, presidential arrivals for retreats to nearby Bedminster serve as spectacle at the airport, but mostly inconvience for surrounding air services which must cease doing business during those times.